Seymurhh/Recommendation-Systems-using-GNN/README.md

 * NetworkX for graph visualization

-**Demonstration Video:**

-* Watch the detailed 15-minute walkthrough here on YouTube: https://youtu.be/siK5MfFOr-w

 **Setup Instructions**

 * Detailed installation and usage instructions can be found in the notebook provided in the repository.